Monoidal Bousfield Localizations and Algebras over Operads: Preservation of algebras over -cofibrant operads

-Together, Theorem \ref{thm:preservation-families} and Example \ref{ex:generalized-hill} resolve the question of preservation for the lattice $E_\infty^\sF$.
+Together, Theorem \ref{thm:preservation-families} and Remark \ref{remark:localization-reduces-in-lattice} resolve the preservation question for operads in the lattice $E_\infty^\sF$.
 As expected, preservation of lesser algebraic structure comes down to requiring a less stringent condition on the Bousfield localization.
 The least stringent condition is for $\sF = \{e\}$ and recovers the notion of a stable localization (i.e. one which is monoidal on the category of spectra after forgetting the $G$-action).
-Thus, our preservation theorem is a generalization of the result in \cite{hill-hopkins} that any such localization takes commutative equivariant ring spectra to spectra with an action of an $E_\infty$ operad.
-We will discuss Theorem \ref{thm:hill-hopkins-preservation} more in Section \ref{sec:commutative-preservation-applications} after developing the theory of preservation for commutative monoids.
+However, because none of the operads $E_\infty^\sF$ rectify with respect to the $Com$ operad, we do not have preservation results for commutative equivariant ring spectra.
+For the remainder of the section, we discuss localizations that preserve $E_\infty^\sF$-algebra structure but fail to preserve commutative structure.
+We begin with the example that motivated this paper, which the author learned from a talk given by Mike Hill at Oberwolfach (the proceedings can be found in \cite{oberwolfach}).
+A similar example appeared in \cite{mcclure-E-infty-Tate}.
+Before presenting this motivating example, we must introduce some new notation.

+We have already seen that, given a $G$-space $X$ and a closed subgroup $H$, one may restrict the $G$ action to $H$ and obtain an $H$-space denoted $res_H(X)$.
+This association is functorial and lifts to a functor $res_H:\Sp^G \to \Sp^H$.
+This \textit{restriction functor} has a left adjoint $G_+ \wedge_H (-)$, the \textit{induction functor}.
+We refer the reader to Section 2.2.4 of \cite{kervaire} for more details.
+If one shifts focus to commutative monoids $Comm_G$ in $\Sp^G$ (equivalently to genuine $E_\infty$-algebras) then there is again a restriction functor $res_H:Comm_G \to Comm_H$ and it again has a left adjoint functor $N_H^G(-)$ called the \textit{norm}.
+This functor is discussed in Section 2.3.2 of \cite{kervaire}.
+We are now prepared to present the example from \cite{oberwolfach}, which will be generalized in Example \ref{example:hill-ober-version} below.

+\begin{example} There are localizations that destroy genuine commutative structure but that preserve equivariant $E_\infty$-algebra structure.
+For this example, let $G$ be a (non-trivial) finite group.
+Consider the reduced real regular representation $\overline{\rho}$ obtained by taking the quotient of the real regular representation $\rho$ by the trivial representation.
+We write $\overline{\rho}_G=\rho_G - 1$ where 1 means the trivial representation $\R[e]$.
+Taking the one-point compactification of this representation yields a representation sphere $S^{\overline{\rho}}$.
+There is a natural inclusion $a_{\overline{\rho}}:S^0\to S^{\overline{\rho}}$ induced by the inclusion of the trivial representation into $\overline{\rho}$.
+Consider the spectrum $E=\mathbb{S}[a_{\overline{\rho}}^{-1}]$ obtained from the unit $\mathbb{S}$ (certainly a commutative algebra in $\Sp^G$) by localization with respect to $a_{\overline{\rho}}$.
+We will show that this spectrum cannot be commutative.